Flinn Scholarship Applicants

 - Academic Profile

 We look for students who challenge themselves, so we recommend taking advantage of honors, Advanced Placement, International Baccalaureate, and/or Cambridge courses your school offers.
-We also value students who take a full schedule their senior year, which tells us that they do not wish to miss an opportunity to learn.
+We also value students taking a full schedule their senior year, which tells us that they do not wish to miss an opportunity to learn.
 If you are in high school part-time because you are taking community-college courses, please indicate that in your list of current-year high-school and college courses.

 - Activities and Involvement

 In part, the Flinn Scholarship exists to encourage student leaders to remain in Arizona and contribute to their university and civic communities.
 The best way to predict the quality of a student’s future involvement is to examine the quality of their activities during high school.
 We seek students who pursue their interests, develop their talents, value service, and set an example for their peers through school and community activities.
-In addition to listing roles you might have held in a particular organization, explain what you achieved, what kind of impact this organization has had on you as well as your impact on the organization.
+In addition to listing roles you might have held in a particular organization, explain what you achieved, what kind of impact this organization has had on you, as well as your impact on the organization.
 If you have worked while going to school, tell us about your employment and why you pursued a job.
-Regarding personal hobbies, offer specific examples.
+When noting personal hobbies, offer specific examples.
 “Reading” and “hiking” do not tell a reviewer very much; but “reading Murakami and Pamuk novels” and “hiking the North Kaibab trail” begin to fill in the gaps in our understanding of you.

 - Distinctions and Honors